November 6 - November 22, 2015

 GRAND BAHAMA ISLAND

 In the Fall of 2010, FLIFF had programmed a film entitled BENEATH THE BLUE, which centered on dolphin research.
-The film was shot on Grand Bahama Island.
-Bonnie Leigh Adams, Senior programmer thought it might be interesting to bring the film to GBI for a screening and did so on November 8, 2010.
+The film was shot on Grand Bahama Island (GBI).
+Bonnie Leigh Adams, Senior Programmer, thought it might be interesting to bring the film to GBI for a screening and did so on November 8, 2010.
 The response and reception was overwhelming.
 FLIFF has since partnered with the Bahama Ministry of Tourism to prepare for FLIFF On-Location Grand Bahama Island presented at Pelican Bay Resort.

 In 2007, FLIFF launched a Dinner & A Movie Series at Gypsy Cab Restaurant.
 The series benefitted the St John's Cultural Council.
 In 2009, Flagler College in downtown St Augustine, contact FLIFF representatives to launch the 1st Annual Flagler College Film Festival in October of 2010.
-Now, renamed The St Augustine Film Festival, the event will have its 2nd Annual run January 19 - 22, 2012.
+Now, renamed The St Augustine Film Festival, the event just celebrated its 5th Annual run in January of 2015.

-FLIFF contacted the Weston Arts Council with an idea in 2004.
-Help us create a seasonal foreign film series.
-The Arts Council loved the idea and the series has been a huge and profitable hit.
-Running November - march, the series presents two screenings of a foreign film each month at The Weston Cinemas.
+FLIFF contacted the Weston Arts Council with an idea in 2004 to help us create a seasonal foreign film series.
+The Arts Council loved the idea and the series was a huge and profitable hit.

 We have brought free films to the victims of Hurricane Andrew in shelters...to detainees at the Krome Detention Center...for families and causes...including a Dog-In Movie...a Dive-In Movie...and so many more.

-If you are interested in bringing FLIFF to your community email firstname.lastname@example.org
+If you are interested in bringing FLIFF to your community, or coming to the theater, email firstname.lastname@example.org.